 In the meantime, Marshal Soult’s army was building a chain of redoubts to keep Wellington’s troops out of French territory.

-Wellington paid daily visits to Alton’s Light Division’s positions on the Great Rhune to monitor the progress of Soult’s defensive chain.
+Wellington paid daily visits to Alton’s Light Division’s positions on la Grande Rhune to monitor the progress of Soult’s defensive chain.

 During one of these visits, Wellington commented to Colborne, the redoubtable colonel of the 52nd Light Infantry and one of Alton’s brigade commanders, that he would overrun the French line with ease because there were not enough French troops to man the length of the defences and Soult could not know where the assault would fall.